benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 ### Updating Objects in State

-> Why changing object state directly won't work?
+> ##### Why changing object state directly won't work?
+>
-Becuase React use `Object.is` to comparation, which decide whether to cause re-render.
+> Becuase React use `Object.is` to comparation, which decide whether to cause re-render.

 So, the Rule is that You should Treat state as read-only.

 - Copying objects with the **spread syntax**.
 - Updating a nested object!
-For example, update city to NewYork:
+For example, update 'city' to 'NewYork':
 ```js
 const [person, setPerson] = useState({
   name: 'Niki de Saint Phalle',